-DMS 211 Interpretation II (4 CR)
+DMS 201 Obstetric and Gynecologic Sonography (4 CR)

-Students learn advanced cross-sectional anatomy and pathology as related to sonographic scanning of the abdomen, pelvis, and gravid uterus.
-The class gives specific attention to pathological change of specific, non-specific diseases, and trauma as they relate to sonographic imaging and sonographic interpretation of the abdomen, pelvis, gravid uterus, and small parts.
+Students learn in-depth, cross-sectional anatomy and pathology as related to sonographic scanning of the pelvis in the adult and pediatric patient, and the gravid uterus.
+The class gives attention to physiologic and pathological change of specific, non-specific diseases, and trauma as they relate to sonographic interpretation of the pelvis and gravid uterus.
 Mastery level achievement is encouraged and expected.